mrled/biblemunger/readme.markdown

 ## Requirements

 - Python 3.4+
+    - 3.4 is required for its version of sqlite (see below)
+    - 3.4 is also required the `ensurepip` module
+    - See below for conflicts with Mako, though
+- sqlite 3.7.13
-- sqlite 3.7.13 (required for shared cache mode)
+    - This version or later is required for shared cache mode, which is used heavily
-- cherrypy: `pip install CherryPy`.
-Note: CherryPy for Python 3 in Ubuntu 14.04 LTS is version `3.2.2-4ubuntu5`, which is buggy, and the server will shut down a few seconds after it's started with an error like `cherrypy.process.wspbus.ChannelFailures: OSError("Port 8187 not bound on '127.0.0.1'",)`, even if the port open.
+- cherrypy: `pip install CherryPy`
+    - Note: CherryPy for Python 3 in Ubuntu 14.04 LTS is version `3.2.2-4ubuntu5`, which is buggy, and the server will shut down a few seconds after it's started with an error like `cherrypy.process.wspbus.ChannelFailures: OSError("Port 8187 not bound on '127.0.0.1'",)`, even if the port free.
 - mako: `pip install Mako`

-WARNING: It appears that Mako 1.0.6 doesn't work with Python 3.6.0.
-When I try to install Mako using a `pip` that ships with that version of Python, I get an error like `AttributeError: module 'importlib._bootstrap' has no attribute 'SourceFileLoader'`.
-Python 3.3, 3.4, and 3.5 have all worked for me.
+    - It appears Mako 1.0.6 doesn't work with Python 3.6.0 or 3.6.1; when I try to install it using `pip`, I get an error like `AttributeError: module 'importlib._bootstrap' has no attribute 'SourceFileLoader'`.
+Various versions of Python 3.4 and 3.5 have worked for me in the past, and I'm using 3.5.3 as I type this.

 You can install these dependencies separately, but it's often easiest to use `virtualenv`.
 Here's an example of how to do that with Python 3.4+ (which is required for the `ensurepip` module):

-    python3 -m ensurepip
-    python3 -m pip install virtualenv
-    python3 -m virtualenv venv
-    . venv/bin/activate
-    pip3 install CherryPy Mako
+    python3 -m ensurepip                # Make sure you have pip python3 -m pip install virtualenv   # Make sure you have virtualenv python3 -m virtualenv venv          # Create a new virtualenv directory called 'venv' . venv/bin/activate                 # Activate your new virtual environment pip3 install CherryPy Mako          # Now that you've activated, install the dependencies python3 ./__main__.py               # Run BibleMunger in development mode

 ## Usage